Who is Making the Hiring Decision?

 The decision to hire you may be made by a key member or members of the team.

 One local Austin company has a consensus-based hiring process.
 The entire team has to agree on who to hire.
-Think of this like a jury.
+Think of this as a jury.
 Everyone needs to agree.

 During the interview process, you need to determine who the lone juror might be that could prevent you from being hired.
-In reality, they become the key decision maker in your not being hired.
+In reality, they become the key decision-maker in your not being hired.
+Unfortunately, this can make the hiring process very slow because consensus-based hiring requires everyone to be available.
+You can imagine when the team is moderately large (even just 5 or more people), vacations, sick time, and business travel can cause the hiring decision to be delayed.

 As you do your homework on the company, it is important for you to understand the hiring process.
 It will be key to ask probing questions on how they make hiring decisions.
 Start this dialog during the initial phone screen.

 When I have needed to make a hiring decision at both of my tech startups, I relied on the opinions of my team.
 I will readily admit I am not good at interviewing.
-The true decision makers on who got hired were my team and not me.
+The true decision-maker on who got hired was my team and not me.

 Explore the Past